andersonmeurer/rate-limiter-redis/README.md

 sudo docker-compose up -d
 ```

-Now you can proceed with the rest of the steps (build, run, test) as described acima.
+Now you can proceed with the rest of the steps (build, run, test) as described above.